HesselM/rpicross_notes/06-xc-opencv.md

 ## Installation

-1. During the building process "rootfs" has been linked in python-config files.
-We need to fix this on the RPi
+1. Sync the updated "rootfs" with the RPi:

     ```
+    XCS~$ $XC_RPI_BASE/rpicross_notes/scripts/sync-xcs-rpi.sh rpizero-local-root
+    ```

+1. During the building process "rootfs" has been linked in the python-config files of OpenCV for the RPi.
+We need to fix this on the RPi:

+    ```
-    XCS~$ /home/pi/rpicross_notes/scripts/sync-xcs-rpi.sh
+    XCS~$ ssh rpizero-local
     RPI~$ sudo nano /usr/local/lib/python2.7/site-packages/cv2/config-2.7.py
     RPI~$ sudo nano /usr/local/lib/python2.7/site-packages/cv2/config.py
     RPI~$ sudo nano /usr/local/lib/python3.7/site-packages/cv2/config-3.6.py